Production Coach Streamlines Lutz Woodworks’ Workflow

 Implementing software with a Smart labeling system helps architectural woodworker sort out parts jumble.

-Food for Thought
+Food For Thought

-During an Architectural Woodwork Institute (AWI) Texas Chapter meeting dinner last year, Lutz broke bread and talked shop with Roger Shaw of RSA Solutions.
-Asked by Shaw to identify his biggest production pain, Lutz pointed to the tedious and time-consuming task of sifting through stacks of parts prior to assembly, as well as tracking completed and shipped items.
+During a Texas Chapter meeting dinner last year, Lutz broke bread and talked shop with Roger Shaw of RSA.
+Asked by Shaw to identify his biggest production pain, Lutz pointed to the tedious and time-consuming task of sifting through stacks of parts to locate all of the ones needed to assemble a cabinet

-Production Coach at Work
+Production Coach At Work

 Lutz Woodworks’ engineering department uses Microvellum software to design projects and generate machine code for parts production.

 Next, the stacks of edgebanded parts are moved to a Biesse drill and dowel insertion machine.
-The operator scans the part’s bar code, which ensures each part is doweled as determined in engineering; the Weeke machining center operates from the same bar-coded label.
+The operator scans a part’s bar code, which automatically configures the required drill pattern, including placement of dowels.
 Once again, each part is stacked one on top of the other.

-“Now we go through a cart of stacked parts as fast as we can scan and transfer them to the vertical bins.”
-Lutz continues, “The first part scanned might be for cart 1, bin 7, followed by cart 2, bin 9 (depending on the size of each run) and so on.
-If the cart isn’t big enough to hold all of the cabinets for the run, Production Coach knows additional carts are needed and automatically assigns the proper number of carts.
-Production Coach knows which carts are in use and which carts are available.
-When all of the pieces for a cabinet have been put in their slot, that bin turns green on a 42-inch monitor (one of eight positioned throughout the plant).
-When all of the bins turn green, we know we have all of the parts for those cabinets in that run and that the units are ready to be assembled.”
+“Now we go through a cart of stacked parts as fast as we can scan and transfer them to the vertical bins.
+The first part he scans might be for cart 1, bin 7, followed by cart 1, bin 9 and so on.
+If the cart isn’t big enough to hold all of the cabinets for the job, Production Coach knows we need more carts and tells us which carts are empty and available.
+When all of the pieces for a cabinet have been put in their slot, that bin turns green on the monitor.
+When all of the bins turn green, we know we have all of the parts for the job.”

-“Even before a cabinet is assembled, the same flow is going on for doors and drawers,” Lutz says.
-“Production Coach lets the assembler know that the doors and drawers are ready so that we don’t have assembled cabinet boxes sitting around unfinished.
-Once a cabinet is completely assembled, we protect it in shrink wrap and attach a new bar code on the outside.”
+“Even before a cabinet is assembled, the same flow is going on for doors and drawers,” Lutz continues.
+Production Coach let’s the assembler know that the doors and drawers are ready so that we don’t have a bunch of assembled cabinet boxes sitting around unfinished.
+Once a cabinet is completely assembled, we protect it in shrink wrap and attach a new bar code on the outside.

-Before implementing Production Coach, an employee would have to physically check off each cabinet on a notepad that numbered multiple pages before it was loaded onto a truck for delivery to the jobsite.
-“We typically have multiple runs of cabinets being loaded onto trucks for any given job.
-Instead of an employee with a checklist, we now have an employee with a scanner.
-As a cabinet is rolled to the truck, each item is scanned and Production Coach knows which particular cabinet or item was loaded on which specific truck, on what day and at what time.
-It’s not only a tremendous time-saver, it is very accurate and helps to eliminate the chance for human error.”
+Before implementing Production Coach, an employee would have to physically check off each cabinet on a notepad that typically numbered multiple pages before it was loaded onto a truck for delivery to the jobsite.
+“We might have five different runs of cabinets being loaded into a semi-trailer.
+Instead of a guy with a checklist, we now have a guy with a scanner.
+As a cabinet is rolled to the truck, he scans the bar code and Production Coach knows that particular cabinet was loaded on this truck on this day and time.
+It’s not only a tremendous time-saver, but it also is very accurate and eliminates the chance for human error.”

 ‘Super Proud’ Production Coach User

-According to Lutz, “Roger Shaw and his group made it easy to be a customer.
-From the initial low-pressure dinner where we discussed Production Coach through our on-location training, the team at RSA allowed us to set the bar at the pace we wanted to move and they were there when we were ready.
-At the end of the day, I would have to say Production Coach was probably the quickest and easiest software we have ever implemented.”
+“Roger Shaw and his group made it easy to be a customer,” Lutz adds.
+“From the initial low-pressure dinner where we discussed Production Coach through our on-location training.
+He let us kind of set the bar on the pace we wanted to move at, but they were there.
+At the end of the day, I would have to say that Production Coach was probably the quickest and easiest software that I have ever attempted to implement.”